-There’s no magic pill to help you raise money.
+There’s no magic pill to help you raise money and fund your nonprofit.

 Raising money takes work and commitment.